 Facebook and Twitter are closing down and banning this kind of thing any time it’s detected.
 But with billions of users globally, they are largely reliant on real users to flag suspicious behavior.

-Social media platforms are set up to push the most viewed content.
+Social media platforms push their most popular content.
 And controversial topics get way more interactions.

 Whether that’s likes, shares from people who agree with the message, shares from people angered by the message, or comments from people on both sides who then end up arguing amongst themselves.

 With the algorithms set up this way, fake news can easily rise to the top of a lot of feeds.
 After all, the whole point is to trigger as many reactions and shares as possible.